-Live Portrait Demonstration with the Zorn Colour Palette
+Painting a Portrait with the Zorn Palette

-I gave a live portrait demonstration with the Zorn colour palette at the Blaauwberg Art Society in Cape Town.
+I gave a live portrait demonstration with the Zorn palette at the Blaauwberg Art Society in Cape Town.
 The model was my friend Rohan and the duration of the demo was about an hour and 20 minutes.

-Why use the Zorn colour palette?
+Why use the Zorn palette?

-I should rather say that it is a wonderful exercise for any artist, because the simplified colour palette has many edifying benefits.
+I should rather say, that it is a wonderful exercise for any artist, because the simplified colour palette has many edifying benefits.